 History of Law Review

-Even the qualifications to participate in the Cooley Law Review have changed with time.
+Even the qualifications to participate in the law review have changed with time.
 Before Professor Eugene Krasicky came up with the idea for a Scholarly Writing class at Cooley, students qualified for the law review solely on the basis of their grade point average.
-When Scholarly Writing first became a prerequisite for law review it was actually two classes.
-In the first Scholarly Writing class students wrote a Casenote, and in the second class, students wrote a Comment.
+When Scholarly Writing first became a prerequisite for law review, it was actually two classes.
+Now the Scholarly Writing class requires students to write a Casenote or a Comment.
 This experience familiarized students with the two most common forms of law review articles.